-- 8.6 The information returned by OSS/BSS may include: - 8.6.1 Where an address is provided, the FSL; - 8.6.2 The Premises are available to be connected; - 8.6.3 Details for the feeder fibre and cabinet - 8.6.4 The FSL or the address is not found; - 8.6.5 The FSL provided is an invalid format; - 8.6.6 Search could not be done, platform is not available; - 8.6.7 Central Office identifier; - 8.6.8 The type of Premises e.g. MDU or Single Dwelling Unit;
+- 8.6 The information returned by OSS/BSS may include: - 8.6.1 Where an address is provided, the FSL;

-- 8.6.9 If the requested address is within the Candidate Area but service is not available, the date it is expected to be available; - 8.6.10 Whether further investigation is required to determine if the Input Fibre Access Service can be provided.
-If the Service Provider chooses to request such further investigation this can be done using the Special Manual Pre-qualification Investigation process described in clause 8.7;
+- 8.6.2 The Premises is available to be connected: - 8.6.3 The FSL or the address is not found; - 8.6.4 The FSL provided is an invalid format; - 8.6.5 Search could not be done, platform is not available; - 8.6.6 Central Office identifier: - 8.6.7 The type of Premises e.g. MDU or Single Dwelling Unit; - 8.6.8 If the requested address is within the Candidate Area but service is not available, the date it is expected to be available; - 8.6.9 Whether further investigation is required to determine if the applicable Bitstream Service can be provided.
+If the Service Provider chooses to request such further investigation this can be done using the Special Manual Pre-qualification process described in clause 8.7; - 8.6.10 The build stage name or identifier within the Candidate Area; and/or - 8.6.11 Where the Premises is likely to involve a non Standard Install, an estimate of the likely length of Fibre Lead-in that will be in excess of the Fibre Lead-in that is included in a Standard Install.